Lecture Series: Medical Information Sciences

 BIOINF © University of Augsburg

-The Medical Information Sciences core subject has been established as a response to this development, introducing a lecture series of the same name in the winter semester of 22/23.
-It covers current questions from science and provides insights into corresponding research areas of industry.
+The field of research and studies Medical Information Sciences has been established as a response to this development, introducing a guest lecture series of the same name in the winter semester of 2202/2023.
+It adresses current questions from science and provides insights into corresponding areas of industry.

-The lectures are aimed at an interested professional audience and will be conducted in English.
+The lectures aim at an interested professional audience and will be held in English.

-More information about the speakers and their lectures will be available here soon or via the official MIS newsletter, for which you can register at the botoom of this page.
+More information about the speakers and their lectures are available on this website or via the official MIS newsletter, which you can register for at the bottom of this webpage.

-In addition, prior to the lectures, an opportunity to discuss individual scientific questions, topics or cooperation opportunites with the speaker can be given upon timely request.
-If you are interested, please register in advance by sending a message to office.bioinf@informatik.uni-augsburg.de.
+In addition, prior to each lecture, we offer an opportunity to discuss individual scientific questions, topics or cooperation opportunites with the speaker.
+If you are interested, please register in advance by sending a short message to office.bioinf@informatik.uni-augsburg.de.

-Below you will find the schedule for the summer semester 2024 with further information on each individual lecture:
+Below, you find the schedule for the winter semester 2024/2025 with further information on each single lecture:

 Location: Lecture hall N2045 (Faculty of Applied Computer Science)